esoco/esoco-monads/docs/README.md

 ## [Call&lt;T&gt;](https://esoco.github.io/esoco-monads/javadoc/de/esoco/lib/expression/monad/Call.html)

 The `Call` monad is quite similar to `Try`.
-But instead of executing the wrapped code only once a call will execute it every time it is queried with the consuming methods.
+But instead of executing the wrapped code only once, a call will execute it every time it is queried with the consuming methods.
 An invocation of `orUse`, `orGet`, `orFail`, and `orThrow` will cause a re-execution of the supplier, hence yielding a new result if the supplier is implemented accordingly.
 Calls can be arbitrarily mapped (including `then` and `orElse`) without being executed.
-Only consuming a call will invoke the wrapped code or perform error handling
+Only consuming a call will invoke the wrapped code or perform error handling.

 Because the main purpose of this monad is to provide repeatable function executions it also provides the method `execute()`, which executes the call once and triggers any mappings or throws a `RuntimeException` on errors.
 And `execute(Consumer<Exception>))` also executes the call, but forwards errors to the given error handler.